creame/joinchat/README.txt

 == Frequently Asked Questions ==

-= Open WhatsApp Web on desktop =

-By default, WAme always opens api.whatsapp.com and try to launch the native application or if it doesn't exist redirects to WhatsApp Web.
-Depending on the browser and the operating system, sometimes it doesn't work.

-If you prefer always open WhatsApp Web on desktop you can add this code in your functions.php:

-`add_filter( 'whatsappme_whatsapp_web', '__return_true' );`

-**Note:** From version 2.3.0 you can mark an option to open WhatsApp Web.

 = I can't see the button or it's over / under another thing =

 You can change the position of the button so that nothing covers it by adding this CSS in *Appearance > Customize > Custom CSS*: